Turkey condemns terrorist attack in Austrian capital Vienna

-Turkish officials strongly condemned the terrorist attack that took place in the Austrian capital on Monday and claimed the lives of two people and injured 15 others.
+Turkish officials strongly condemned the terrorist attack that killed two people – including the attacker – and injured 15 others in the Austrian capital on Monday.

+"Terrorism is the common enemy of all humanity.
+Sincere international cooperation is required against this scourge," Foreign Minister Mevlüt Çavuşoğlu said on Twitter.

+Çavuşoğlu spoke with his Austrian counterpart on the phone and extended his condolences to the Austrian people, the Foreign Ministry said.

 "We strongly condemn this attack, extend our condolences to the families of those who lost their lives and wish a speedy recovery to the wounded," it said.